-Again, I would caveat by saying that this progress we have made from 2009 until today is largely quantity.
+Ågain, I would caveat by saying that this progress we have made from 2009 until today is largely quantity.
 They are out there.
 They are in a fight.
-And at the battalion level and the brigade level, they are certainly very effective.
+At the battalion level and the brigade level, they are certainly very effective.
 But in order to sustain those gains, we still have challenges to ensure that at the institutional level, the logistics that we have to have-planning, programming, budgeting-those kinds of tasks are still the work that remains.
 But all that addresses the quality of the force, the quantity of the force, and their ability to take the fight to the enemy on a day-to-day basis is real, and it is on the ground today.

 Senator REED.
-And as the fighting season, which is critical this year, is underway already because of the weather conditions, the Afghan National Security Forces are planning very aggressive operations going forward this summer?
+As the fighting season, which is critical this year, is underway already because of the weather conditions, the ANSF are planning very aggressive operations going forward this summer?

 General DUNFORD.
 Senator, they have conducted the planning for operations this summer.
 This has been an Afghan-led process.
-I attended what they called the campaign synchronization conference about six or seven weeks ago.
+I attended what they called the campaign synchronization conference about 6 or 7 weeks ago.
 I attended as a guest with the senior leadership from the coalition.
-It was led by the National security advisor, minister of defense, and minister of interior.
+It was led by the National Security Advisor, Minister of Defense, and Minister of Interior.
 They outlined their plan-Afghan plan-for the summer of 2013.
 Each one of the corps commanders and brigade commanders stepped up and briefed their plan.
-And over the course of eight or nine hours, they integrated their planning effort for the summer of 2013.
+Over the course of 8 or 9 hours, they integrated their planning effort for the summer of 2013.
 So what we are seeing right now is very much an Afghan-led, Afghan-executed security plan for the summer of 2013.

 Senator REED.
 Just a final question.
-The Afghan local police have been a component.
-And, in fact, as we visited in January, touted by our military commanders on the ground as a real turning point because it combines not just the military, but also a village, a local connection, a governmental capacity connection.
+The Afghan local police (ALP) have been a component.
+In fact, as we visited in January, touted by our military commanders on the ground as a real turning point because it combines not just the military, but also a village, a local connection, a governmental capacity connection.
 Can you comment on the future of the ALP?

 General DUNFORD.
 Senator, that has been a very successful program for the reasons you alluded to.
 Number one, the individuals in the ALP are closely vetted in conjunction with local leadership.
-Number two, it is part of the Afghan National Security Forces arbitrary and the ALP made directly for directly and in the ALP made directly for di chitecture the ALP work directly for district police.
+Number two, it is part of the ANSF architecture the ALP work directly for district police.

 In terms of clear, hold, and build, and counterinsurgency, it has proven to be the most effective hold force.
-And frankly, my assessment is less relevant than the assessment of the Taliban.
-And we know from our intelligence that the most feared organization out there right now is Afghan local police because the Taliban realizes they cannot make inroads where we have effective local police in place.
-And again, it is that relationship between local leadership, the local people, and the Afghan local police that has made this so effective.
+Frankly, my assessment is less relevant than the assessment of the Taliban.
+We know from our intelligence that the most feared organization out there right now is ALP because the Taliban realize they cannot make inroads where we have effective local police in place.
+Again, it is that relationship between local leadership, the local people, and the ALP that has made this so effective.

-And we learned a lot over the last several years about properly vetting, and we put those proper vetting procedures in place.
-We have learned a lot over the years about proper chain of command and ensuring that there is oversight bot from a logistics and a command and control perspective.
-They are fully plugged into, again, the minister of interior.
-And, more importantly, we are implementing what we call layered security in each one of the provinces.
-And the ALP are inextricably linked to the overall concept of layered security in each one of the provinces.
+We learned a lot over the last several years about properly vetting, and we put those proper vetting procedures in place.
+We have learned a lot over the years about proper chain of command and ensuring that there is oversight both from a logistics and a command and control perspective.
+They are fully plugged into, again, the Minister of Interior.
+More importantly, we are implementing what we call layered security in each one of the provinces.
+The ALP are inextricably linked to the overall concept of layered security in each one of the provinces.